Support Center

 We aim to deliver portaloos as quickly as possible after receiving your order.
 Delivery may occasionally take longer due to stock availability or workload.

-We use a HIAB crane truck with a 4–5 metre reach from the hardstand.
-We’ll place the toilet as close as possible to your preferred spot, but crane reach and site conditions may restrict placement.
+We deliver builder portaloos using a HIAB crane truck with a 4–5 metre lift reach from the hardstand the truck can park on.
+The driver positions the toilet as close as possible to your preferred spot, but crane reach, overhead obstructions (trees, eaves, power lines) and ground conditions can sometimes restrict exact placement.

 Yes—delivery over a 2m fence is possible, provided there is sufficient clearance from electrical wires and other obstacles.